near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 ## Motivation

 dApps are finding it increasingly difficult to support the ever expanding choice of wallets due to their wildly different implementations.
-While projects such as [Wallet Selector](https://github.com/near/wallet-selector) attempt to mask this problem, it's clear the ecosystem is crying out for a standard that will not only benefit dApps but make it easier for existing wallets to add support for NEAR.
+While projects such as [Wallet Selector](https://github.com/near/wallet-selector) attempt to mask this problem, it's clear the ecosystem requires a standard that will not only benefit dApps but make it easier for established wallets to support NEAR.

 ## Rationale and alternatives

+At its most basic, a wallet contains key pairs required to sign messages.
+This standard aims to define an API (based on our learning from [Wallet Selector](https://github.com/near/wallet-selector)) that achieves this requirement through a number of methods exposed on the `window` object.

-Having this standard opens up the possibility for `near-api-js` to become wallet-agnostic and move away from the high amount coupling it has with NEAR Wallet. dApps will have the freedom to integrate with wallets without the need for projects such as [Wallet Selector](https://github.com/near/wallet-selector) that must implement various abstractions to normalise the different APIs before it can even address displaying a UI to select a wallet.
+The introduction of this standard makes it possible for `near-api-js` to become wallet-agnostic and eventually move away from the high amount of coupling with NEAR Wallet.
+It simplifies projects such as [Wallet Selector](https://github.com/near/wallet-selector) that must implement various abstractions to normalise the different APIs before it can display a modal for selecting a wallet.

-This standard takes a different approach to a wallet API than other chains such as [Ethereum's JSON-RPC Methods](https://docs.metamask.io/guide/rpc-api.html#ethereum-json-rpc-methods).
-Mainly, it rejects the `request` abstraction that feels unnecessary and adds to the complexity both in terms of implementation and types.
+This standard takes a different approach to a wallet API than other blockchains such as [Ethereum's JSON-RPC Methods](https://docs.metamask.io/guide/rpc-api.html#ethereum-json-rpc-methods).
+Mainly, it rejects the `request` abstraction that feels unnecessary and only adds to the complexity both in terms of implementation and types.
 Instead, it exposes various methods directly on the top-level object that makes it easier to discover functionality.

+There has been many iterations of this standard to help inform what we consider the "best" approach right now for NEAR.
+Below is summary of the key design choices:

+### Single account vs. multiple account

+Almost every wallet implementation we had seen in NEAR used a single account model until work began on [WalletConnect](https://walletconnect.com/).
+In WalletConnect, sessions can contain any number of accounts that can be modified by the dApp or wallet.
+The decision to use a multiple account model was influenced by the following reasons:

+- It future-proofs the API even if wallets (such as MetaMask) only support a single account.
+- Other blockchains such as [Ethereum](https://docs.metamask.io/guide/rpc-api.html#eth-requestaccounts) implement this model.
+- Access to multiple accounts allows dApps more freedom to improve UX as users can switch between accounts seamlessly.
+- Aligns with WalletConnect via the Bridge Wallet Standard.

+### Store FunctionCall access keys in dApp vs. wallet

+TODO: Description here

 ## What is an Injected Wallet?